SkymouseStudios/skymse-jekyll/_posts/2018-07-10-what-great-brands-do-part-1.md

 It’s about taking specific actions so everyone feels like they are on a mission, that they are **part of a team** that is going to make a difference in the world.

 It’s also important to remember ex-employees are as much a representation of your brand as current employees are.
-All employees want to be proud of the company they work at so all you have to do is give them the ammunition and they will be a beacon of good will for great people and great clients to come be a part of what you are doing.
+All employees want to be proud of the company they work at.
+All you have to do is give them the ammunition and they will be a beacon of good will for great people and great clients to come be a part of what you are doing.

 ### What to do so your employees know you care.

 It doesn’t have to be anything crazy.
 It can start with a hand-crafted welcome package when people first join the company.
 It could be a pre-emptive raise when someone tackles new problems on their own.
-Or having monthly hack-days to encourage building better systems and evolving the way the company solves problems.
+Or having monthly "hack-days" to encourage building better systems and evolving the way the company solves problems.

 > Create touch-points with your employees so they know you have not forgotten about them.